iamhareeshs/SeleniumTestNG_AutomationFramework/README.md

 # Selenium TestNG Automation Framework

-This automation framework is for parabank parasoft (https://parabank.parasoft.com/) test application Pre-requisite to execute test framework is the parabank application should be up and running.
+This automation framework is for parabank parasoft (https://parabank.parasoft.com/) test application.
+Pre-requisite to execute test framework is parabank application should be up and running.

 **Framework details:**
-It is a maven based project written in Selenium with Java following data driven development.
+It is a maven project written in Selenium with Java following hydrid automation framework development approach.
 Here is the explanation of various aspects of project directory,

 1.	pom.xml - It is an XML file that contains configuration details used by Maven to build the project.
 2.	testng.xml- This Xml file is in target/suites folder.
 It is used to invoke TestNG, suite name is specified along with testname.
 It will execute class files mentioned in class tags.